boeni-industries/aico/docs/security/encryption.md

 AICO provides a transparent file encryption wrapper class `EncryptedFile` that serves as a drop-in replacement for Python's `open()` function.
 This enables encryption of arbitrary files while maintaining the familiar file I/O API.

+**Current Status**: ✅ Implemented and operational in the codebase with AES-256-GCM encryption.

 ## Architecture

 ### Design Principles